xiix0/scam/README.md

-You have Egyptian flu: you're going to be a mummy.
+You don't become a failure until you're satisfied with being one.